-There are maximum 16 bidirectional input/output lines in the microcontroller, labeled as PA, PB and PC.
+There are up to 22 bidirectional input/output lines in the microcontroller, labeled as PA, PB and PC.
 All of these I/O ports can be used for input and output operations.
 For input operation, these ports are non-latching, that is, the inputs must be ready at the T2 rising edge of instruction "MOV A, [m]".
 For output operation, all the data is latched and remains unchanged until the output latch is rewritten.

 Each I/O line has its own control register, PAC, PBC and PCC, to control the input/output configuration.
 With this control register, CMOS outputs or Schmitt trigger inputs with or without pull-high resistor structures can be reconfigured dynamically under software control.
 To function as an input, the corresponding latch of the control register must write "1".
 The input source also depends on the control register.
 If the control register bit is "1", the input will read the pad state.
 If the control register bit is "0", the contents of the latches will move to the internal bus.
 The latter is possible in the "read-modify-write" instruction.
+For output function, CMOS is the only configuration except PA7.
+These control registers are mapped to the RAM memory locations respectively.